What Is Cash-Out Refinance?

 Many California homeowners use cash-out refinance to:

-• Business investments - Fund new ventures or expand existing businesses.
+- Business investments - Fund new ventures or expand existing businesses.
 Self-employed borrowers can use bank statement loans or CPA profit & loss documentation for simplified business income qualification.

-Cash-Out Refinance vs. Other Options
+How Does Cash-Out Refinance Compare to Other Options in California?

 How Does Cash-Out Refinance Compare to HELOC in California?